znepb-cc/zwm/README.md

 # zwm
 Window manager for ComputerCraft.
-(Name not final!)
+(Name probably final, if you have ideas please sumbit them to the Naming issue)

 ## Installation
 Latest release: